 Preserving Cultural Heritage

-This exciting project is a partnership between Native American Connections, the Phoenix Indian Center, LISC, and the City of Phoenix.
-When renovations on the 70 year old building are complete, the Music Building will be a cultural gathering place where the community can experience Native Foods, learn about the history of Phoenix Indian School, experience sports events, arts, culture and music and learn about Tribal Tourism opportunities.
+This exciting project was a partnership between Native American Connections, the Phoenix Indian Center, LISC, and the City of Phoenix.
+The Music Building is now known as the Phoenix Indian Visitor Center and is a cultural gathering place where the community can experience Native Foods, learn about the history of Phoenix Indian School, experience sports events, arts, culture, and music.

 The history of the Phoenix Indian School and the renovation of the music building were featured on National Public Radio.

 One of Native American Connections' greatest strengths is that it has managed to maintain the heart, soul and spirit of a grassroots community-based organization.
-The reasons we were founded almost 40 years ago still resonate with us, providing us with meaning and passion for our work today.
-As we grow our housing programs and services, expand our reach, and participate in community development activities, we remain ever mindful of key intentions:
+The reasons we were founded almost 50 years ago still resonate with us, providing us with meaning and passion for our work today.

 Cultural and Native Traditional Ceremonies

-Available upon request, NAC may provide blessings and smudgings for purification, as well as, sweat lodge and talking circles.
-For more information, please contact Ken Lewis or Hedy Emery at 602-254-3247.
+Available upon request, NAC may provide blessings and smudging for purification, as well as, sweat lodge and talking circles.
+For more information, please contact our cultural service learders at Dwight Francisco and Hedy Emery at email@example.com.